plone/training/docs/mastering-plone/volto_development.md

 (volto-development-label)=

-# Plone development
+# Develop

 (editors)=

-## IDE's and editors
+## IDE – Integrated developement environment

-We are about to write code in Python and React / Javascript.
+You are about to write code in Python and React / Javascript.
 An appropriate integrated development environment supports both writing code and accessing our coding base: Plone Python code and Javascript / React code.

 Some of the most used editors in the Plone community are listed here.